ngTrumbitta/generator-angular-trumbitta/README.md

 Then point your browser at `http://localhost:9100` just to be greeted by the underwhelming *Hello world* default page.

 Hit `ctrl c` if you want to stop it.

+### Sub-generators

+#### resourceFactory

+A resource factory is a factory whose only purpose is to let you access a REST entry point / URL.

+Go where you want the new resource factory to be created, then:

+`$ yo angular-trumbitta:resourceFactory myFactoryName`

+The factory name argument is optional.
+If it's not supplied, Yeoman will ask you for it.

 ## Use the generated application